Here’s some other stuff about the game that is handy to know:

 Some objects that block your way can either be burned or smashed (or both).
 Burnable objects typically include most wooden crates or furniture as well as dead trees/bushes, plus spider webs.
 Smash-able objects include furniture and fragile rocks such as stalagmites or volcanic rocks.
 Smashing or burning any of these will remove them as an obstacle, but you should also be careful as this can destroy any contents if they contain items.

 To burn a wooden object (sorry, doors and live trees can’t be burned), first ensure that you are holding a torch (it can be in either hand), then move to or attempt to move to the grid square with the object.
 When you do, the CAMP or ATTACK button will change into the BURN button.
 Select this to burn the object.
 Standing in the same grid square as the burning object will not harm you.
-You can also use a fire-based ability to burn an object (like FAERIE FIRE).
+You can also use a fire-based ability to burn an object (like Faerie Fire).
 Merely target the object as you normally would target with the ability.
 Also note that during combat, if you use a fire-based ability against an opponent and there is a burnable object in the same grid square, it may be burned (and thus any contents destroyed).
 So be careful with fire.

 To smash a smash-able object, you will need to have an axe, hammer, or mace equipped (either one or two-handed types will do).
-To smash the object, move next to it and use a physical-type damaging ability such as POWER ATTACK and target the grid square.
-You can also do this from a distance using an ability like MAGIK MISSILE.
+To smash the object, move next to it and use a physical-type damaging ability such as Power Attack and target the grid square.
+You can also do this from a distance using an ability like Magik Missile.
 If the object was smash-able, it will crumble and no longer block your path.
 Similar to burning, this will destroy the contents if the object in question is a container.

 Leveling Up